to THE MAIN WEBSITE

 Lace and tulle look amazing in photographs.

-And dresses with lace sleeves are a great way to help slim arms.
+Layers tend to photograph nicely so you could consider a cute jacket or scarf.
 Depending on your location, you might want to consider a fit and flare or a flowy dress!

 They look great in walking and photos with movement.
 Choose an outfit you feel comfortable in, but don’t be afraid to dress up!